Mika Simmons

-Mika Simmons is a British actress and film-maker who is known for playing Queen Anora in Dragon Age series, the BAFTA winning Falling Apart, and BBC Showtrial, and the award-winning Rain Stops Play and My Week With Maisy.
+Mika Simmons is a British actress and film-maker who is known for playing Queen Anora in the Dragon Age series, the BAFTA winning Falling Apart, the BBC's Showtrial, the award-winning Rain Stops Play, and My Week with Maisy.

 Simmons is also a campaigner for women's health.
 In 2013, she started a charity Lady Garden Foundation, which aims to raise awareness of gynaecological cancers and fund research into treatments.
 She interviews experts and survivors about their experiences with women's health on her podcast The Happy Vagina.

 Early life

 Simmons was born in Greenwich, London.
 Her brother is journalist Keir Simmons.
 Aged six, her family moved to Somerset where she attended Wellsway Comprehensive school and joined Bristol Youth Theatre.
 She then attended University of Leeds to study theatre, graduating with a BA in English Literature and Theatre Studies.
 Following graduation, Simmons moved to London to train as an actress at the Drama Studio London.